Leasing and Fallowing Program FAQs

 5) How will I be paid by the District once I enroll?

-The District will pay you ¼ of the total lease agreement amount upon the start date of the particular lease option you enroll in.
-You will receive ¾ of the total lease agreement once the District has inspected and approved the enrolled acreage at the end of the season.
-Full payment should be expected no later than November 13th 2020.
+The District will pay you 60% of the total lease agreement amount following inspection of your enrolled field(s) by an MRGCD staff member.
+Initial inspections should occur on or around April 1st.
+You will receive 40% of the total lease agreement once the District has inspected and approved the enrolled acreage at the end of the season.
+Full payment should be expected on or around November 14, 2022.

 6) How much will the District pay for every acre I enroll?

-EWLP-Full Season Lease (FSL) Payment – The District and our partners will pay approved applicants $275/enrolled acre of land for the 2021 FLS term.
-The District has established an inital enrollment goal of 2,400 acres for this program, with the potential to enroll more if operationally and financially feasible.
+EF-EWLP-Full Season Lease Payment – The District and our partners will pay approved applicants $425/enrolled acre of land for the 2022 FLS term.
+The District has established an enrollment cap of 14,000 acres for the 2022 season.

 7) How will the District enforce compliance with irrigators who enroll in the Program?

-Once the enrollment deadline is reached for each of the lease options, the District will compile a master list of the acres and respective owners/lessees that are signed up for the 2021 EWLP-FSL and or EWLP-PSL.
+Once the enrollment deadline is reached for each of the lease, the District will compile a master list of the acres and respective owners/lessees that are signed up for the 2022 EF-EWLP.
 ISO’s overseeing water delivery for enrolled lands will be notified of the specific acreage that has been enrolled in their service area.
-If an ISO finds a field that appears to be irrigated while enrolled in the EWLP, they will contact the owner and then the Conservation Program regarding the violation.
-Review of the incident by the District may result in termination of the Agreement, in which case the Irrigator will be obligated to return in full to MRGCD any payment already made for the use of water while enrolled in the 2021 EWLP.
+If an ISO finds a field that appears to be irrigated while enrolled in the EF-EWLP, they will contact the owner and then the Conservation Program regarding the violation.
+Review of the incident by the District may result in termination of the Agreement, in which case the Irrigator will be obligated to return in full to MRGCD any payment already made for the use of water while enrolled in the 2022 EF-EWLP.

-8) If I am a farmer leasing land can I enroll in the EWLP?
+8) If I am a farmer leasing land can I enroll in the EF-EWLP?

 Yes.
-Land that is currently under a verbal or written lease can be enrolled in the EWLP as long as the owner of the leased land signs and dates the Participant Interest Form, and the Contract.
+Land that is currently under a verbal or written lease can be enrolled in the EF-EWLP as long as the owner of the leased land signs and dates the Contract.
 The land being put forth for enrollment must still meet all of the program requirements.
-In an effort to protect the vital agricultural land lease market in the Middle Rio Grand Valley, the District requires that the contract to enroll leased land be between the current Lessee of that land and the District.
-However, the Lessor (owner) of the land must sign off on both the Partipant Interest Form, as well as the Contract.
+In an effort to protect the vital agricultural land lease market in the Middle Rio Grande Valley, the District encourages that the contract to enroll leased land be between the current Lessee of that land and the District.
+However, the Lessor (owner) of the land must sign off on both the Participant Interest Form, as well as the Contract.

-9) Can I enroll the same land(s) in the EWLP for consecutive years?
+9) Can I enroll the same land(s) in the EF-EWLP for consecutive years?